mateusz-uran/mateusz-uran/README.md

 #### More about me

-- 🔭 I’m currently working on new project based on 3D visualization.
+- 🔭 I'm currently working on a garden themed project.
 - 🌱 I’m still learning Java, programming best practises and React framework.
 - 📫 How to reach me: mateusz.uranowski@onet.pl